 Sandra joined WAHA in March 2019, as Vice President of Community Services.
 Additionally, she was the interim Chief Nursing Executive, eventually assuming her current role of Vice President of Clinical and Community Care, & Chief Nursing Executive in 2020.

 Sandra strives to reach a true patient centred care approach and to support a continuous quality improvement model of care at WAHA.
 Her professional and personal goal centers on creating a space to value humility in service and learning through listening.

 In her spare time, Sandra enjoys spending time with her husband and their three children, travelling, and building on her commitment to be a life-long learner.
 In 2018, she completed her Primary Health Care Nurse Practitioner program and she is presently continuing her education with the University of Toronto’s Faculty of Nursing, completing a Hospital and Acute Care Nurse Practitioner certification.

-Vice President of Corporate and Specialty Programs, & Chief Financial Officer
+Senior Vice President, and Chief Financial Officer

 Eric Theriault joined WAHA as Manager of Financial Planning and Analysis in 2017, relocating from his home town of Sudbury.

 Eric began his career in public accounting, then joined the Health Sciences North Corporate Finance team in 2013.
 Eric was appointed Director of Finance in late 2017, and in 2019, became the Vice President of Corporate Services & Chief Financial Officer.
 In 2020, Eric assumed the role of Vice President of Corporate and Specialty Programs & Chief Financial Officer.
 Eric attended Laurentian University where he received an Honours Bachelor’s of Commerce degree specializing in Accounting.
 He is currently completing a Master’s of Business Administration degree at the Sandermoen School of Business at the University of Fredericton and a Chartered Professional Accountant designation.